-The standard Part B premium amount is $144.60 (subject to an income-based adjustment).
-However, some people who get Social Security benefits will pay less than this amount.
+The standard Part B premium amount is $170.10.
+However, some people who get Social Security benefits will pay more than this amount.
 See below for more information.

 After satisfying a deductible if one applies, you normally pay 20% of the approved amount for medical expenses (20 to 40% for outpatient mental health services, 20% for hospital charges for outpatient hospital services, nothing for laboratory services)

 Most people pay the standard Part B premium of $170.10.
 But if your modified adjusted gross income as reported on your federal income tax return from two years ago is above a certain amount, you'll pay the standard premium plus an extra charge called the Income Related Monthly Adjusted Amount (IRMAA).

 The table below shows what you'll pay if you're in this group.